sean21johnson/bookmarks-router/README.md

 BOOKMARK SERVER APPLICATION

-This is a server-side application for the Bookmark React app
+This is a server-side application for the Bookmark React app.

 In this application, we: